getsolus/help-center-docs/docs/user/software/networking/samba.md

 ### GUI - configuring shares via file manager plugins

-The default Solus configuration was written with the `nemo-share` (Budgie and XFCE), `nautilus-share` (GNOME), and `kdenetwork-filesharing` (Plasma) file manager plugins in mind.
+The default Solus configuration was written with the `nemo-share` (Budgie and Xfce), `nautilus-share` (GNOME), and `kdenetwork-filesharing` (Plasma) file manager plugins in mind.
 These plugins allow the user to share folders in an easy and convenient way.

 All you need to do is to install either the `caja-extensions` package (which includes the `caja-share` plugin), the `kdenetwork-filesharing` package, the `nautilus-share` package or the `nemo-share` package from the Software Center and enable the relevant Samba services.